Predestination

 “Who indeed are you, a human being, to argue with God?
 Will what is molded say to the one who molds it, ‘Why have you made me like this?’
 Has the potter no right over the clay, to make out of the same lump one object for special use and another for ordinary use?
 [So] what if God, desiring to show His wrath and to make known His power, has endured with much patience the objects of wrath that are made for destruction; and [so] what if He has done so in order to make known the riches of His glory for the objects of mercy, which He has prepared beforehand for glory?
 (Rom.
 9:17-23)” With this passage, St. Paul tells us everything.
 As a master artist uses shadow and light in proportion, God reprobates and predestines to manifest His glorious justice and mercy.

 Obviously, the Holy Spirit wrote these verses with the intent to demonstrate God’s sovereignty and special purpose for the elect.
 But let us not think these verses teach that God makes pawns out of us in some divine game.
-Though God be absolutely sovereign, He is not a puppet master who contorts creation to His will.
-When we describe God as “predestining” or “reprobating,” we must remember these are analogical – pure anthropomorphisms.
+Though God is absolutely sovereign, He is not a puppet master who contorts creation to His will.
 What God speaks simply is reality, and reality is nothing other than what God speaks.
-To say “God abandoned Judas” is completely and totally identical to saying “Judas damned Himself.”
+To say “God abandoned Judas” is completely and totally identical to saying “Judas chose damnation.”
 Let no man say “I am damned, and there is nothing I can do about it!”; if you are damned, it is because there was something you could do about it, and didn’t!

 What is predestination?
 It is a sentient being freely choosing salvation.
 What is reprobation?
 It is sentient being freely choosing damnation.
 Contrary to being pawns, salvation and damnation occur precisely because our actions are so real and so free.
 Predestination is not an arbitrary, extraneous force; it is who we are.
 Again, Judas is said to have “gone to his own place” – that is, the place he truly belonged due to his own real, free choices.
 For one who chooses sanctity, God will provide abundant help, for God is good and gracious (Prov 16:9).
 For one who chooses malice, God will permit them all the blindness and hardness of heart they need, for God is just (Psalm 69).

-So the motives and means of God’s mercy and justice manifesting are as clear as they can be.
+So God’s motives and means are as clear as they can be.
 But why was, say, Peter predestined while Judas wasn’t?
 That is, why this man, or why that man, and not another?
 St. Thomas answers: “the divine wisdom” (Summa, Q23 A5).
 Whereas our minds receive from creation, God’s mind “receives” from nothing – His wisdom is uncreated and uncaused; it is the last link in the chain, there is nothing prior to it to appeal to.
 Therein lies the answer, and the mystery.
 “For My thoughts are not your thoughts, nor are your ways My ways, says the Lord.
 For as the heavens are higher than the earth, so are My ways higher than your ways and My thoughts than your thoughts” (Isaiah 55:8-9).

 Fine Points

-Some try to reject the teachings above by citing various Catholic resources.
-I will not exhaust every such example, but will address the major ones.
+Some try to contradict the teachings above with various Catholic resources.
+I will not exhaust every such example, but will address the major ones:

 CCC 1037: “God predestines no one to go to hell; for this, a willful turning away from God (a mortal sin) is necessary, and persistence in it until the end.”
 This is congruent with all the teachings above.
-God reprobates, but reprobation in no way causes sin, it only permits it to persist.
+God reprobates, but reprobation in no way causes sin, it only permits it.
 On the other hand, sin, which comes from the sinner’s free will, does cause the sentence of damnation.
 God permits the reprobate to persist in sin to the end, exactly as the Catechism states.
-The heretical theory that God in some way causes sin is equal ultimacy, not unconditional antecedent reprobation.
+The heretical theory that God causes sin the same way He causes repentance is equal ultimacy, not unconditional antecedent reprobation.

 Canon 17, Trent: “If any one saith, that the grace of Justification is only attained to by those who are predestined unto life; but that all others who are called, are called indeed, but receive not grace, as being, by the divine power, predestined unto evil; let him be anathema.”
 Some will say that this proves that God does not predestine and reprobate prior to foreseen cooperation or rejection.
 But this is condemning the Protestant doctrine that it is impossible for the reprobate to receive grace at all.
 Such Protestants would teach, for example, that a reprobate, baptized as an infant or willingly as an adult, would not actually receive any grace from it because they are reprobate.
 Catholics, on the other hand, teach that reprobation is not an obstacle to grace, whereby God frustrates His own actions.
 Reprobation is merely God refraining from giving certain graces.